Fannon/u-he-preset-randomizer/README.md

 npx u-he-preset-randomizer@latest --synth Diva --amount 5 --merge "HS Greek Horn" --merge "HS Strumpet" --merge "HS Baroqualog"
 ```

+## Tips & Tricks

+* The u-he preset browser have the most flexibility in filtering and combining presets by category, tags, etc. You can use this to either copy them to a new folder or create a .uhe-fav file export and using this as narrow down selection in the CLI
+* When merging presets, it's possible to select the same preset multiple times.
+Use this to assign "weights" between how strong a preset will influence the outcome.

 ### CLI Arguments / Configuration

 > If you're unsure which values are correct to use, run the tool in interactive mode.